How To Support The Ethical Fashion Movement When You’re Broke

 Bell says in this article for Moral Fibres: “We’ve come to think of clothing as disposable and easily replaceable.
 When something is so readily available to us, it devalues the whole item.”

 If you are donating clothing, remember that charity shops aren’t waste disposal units.
 Charity shops want clean, good-quality clothing from desirable brands.
 Before donating, ask yourself if you would honestly buy the item you are planning to donate.
-If not, recycle the item of clothing instead.
+If not, then here are ideas on what to do with clothes that can’t be donated to charity.

 Shop Secondhand